daac-tools/vibrato/docs/small-dic.md

 Vibrato provides an option to generate smaller a dictionary that stores connection costs in compressed space, while sacrificing tokenization speed.
-This documentation describes the generation steps.
+This document describes the generation steps.

 The following description assumes you are at the root directory of this repository.